apache/incubator-knox/books/0.3.0/book_client-details.md

 Therefore these command are functionally equivalent if you have Groovy [installed][15].
 See below for a description of what is required for JARs required by the DSL from `lib` and `dep` directories.

-    java -jar bin/shell.jar samples/ExamplePutFile.groovy
+    java -jar bin/shell.jar samples/ExampleWebHdfsPutGet.groovy
-    groovy -classpath {JARs required by the DSL from lib and dep} samples/ExamplePutFile.groovy
+    groovy -classpath {JARs required by the DSL from lib and dep} samples/ExampleWebHdfsPutGet.groovy

 The interactive shell isn't exactly equivalent.
-However the only difference is that the shell.jar automatically executes some additional imports that are useful for the KnoxShell DSL.
+However the only difference is that the shell.jar automatically executes some additional imports that are useful for the KnoxShell client DSL.
 So these two sets of commands should be functionality equivalent.
-*However there is currently a class loading issue that prevents the groovysh command from working propertly.*
+*However there is currently a class loading issue that prevents the groovysh command from working properly.*

     java -jar bin/shell.jar